afdean/dotfiles/README.md

 2. Run relevant scripts in setup
 3. Open vim to autoinstall plugins

+# Notes

+- Dot files that would appear in ~ should also appear in ./
+- Scripts pertaining to changing settings should be in ./setup
+- Helper files should be grouped into folders
+- Programs should be located in ./utilities

 ## Links

 Useful information used in creating this repo